ahatius/deploy-command-generator/README.md

   * -r
        The target repository id that is configured in the settings.xml
   * -u
+       The target deployment URL for releases
+  * -s
-       The target deployment URL of the repository
+       The target deployment URL for snapshots

 ```